 Implement tracking and monitoring.
 All access to cardholder data and the networks it’s stored on should be regularly and continuously monitored and tracked.
 Make sure you have event logging mechanisms in place to track user activities as well as to detect and prevent access to data.

 Test systems and processes regularly.
 Vulnerabilities and problems with software can be discovered at any moment, and the sooner you find a vulnerability the better.
 The longer a problem goes undiscovered, the higher the likelihood for someone to use this to access cardholder data.
 By testing regularly, you can make sure issues are discovered as soon as they arise.

 Implement a security policy.
 Clear policies and processes need to be communicated to all staff, personnel, and external contractors who work with your business.
 It’s important for everyone to understand how sensitive cardholder data is, and how important it is to protect it.

-There are no direct penalties or fines if you do not comply with the PCI DSS, but essentially the credit cards will fine your bank, which will then come after you to pay the fine.
+There are no direct penalties or fines if you don’t comply with the PCI DSS, but the credit cards will fine your bank, which will then come after you to pay the fine.
 Fines can range from $5,000 to $100,000 per month for PCI noncompliance, depending on the severity of the breach.

 Best PCI Compliance Software

 Here is my list of the best PCI compliance software on the market, many of which offer free trials to help you make your decision.
 Here’s a look at the top offerings based on critical features of PCI DSS compliance.

 For multiple aspects of the PCI compliance checklist above, you need a tool capable of monitoring and tracking security events to protect against security issues.
 SolarWinds® Security Event Manager (SEM) can help you demonstrate compliance, as it collects an audit trail for all PCI events, and uses real-time event correlations to help you quickly discover security issues or breaches.